 With every pharmaceutical executive bust, more Americans are waking up to the outrageous prices and dangerous side effects of traditional medications.
 Not to mention the risks and repercussions of surgery.

-Stem cells are biochemical chameleons – they can become any type of cell your body needs to regenerate.
+Stem cells are broken down into three main types, Embryonic Stem Cells, Adult Stem Cells, and Induced Pluripotent Stem Cells.
+Adult stem cells (the ones used here in Novus) are biochemical chameleons – they can become any type of cell your body needs to regenerate.
+This chameleon like trait (multiipotent) is especially important as they can replace specialized cells that have been lost or damaged beyond repair.
 They accomplish this by deploying exosomes – small fluid-filled balloons that shuttle proteins and genetic information between cells, and deliver those “repair” commands.

 Stem cells are like the industrial control system in a factory.
 They scan their environment to detect the tissue that needs repair.
 Then, they strategically deploy the right exosomes loaded with the proteins and mRNA required to get the job done – at precisely the right moment.

 Mesenchymal stem cells (MSCs) secrete more exosomes than other cells.
 They have the ability to transform into bone, cartilage, muscle, organ, or skin cells – and repair, or even prevent various forms of degeneration.
 They combat inflammation, increase blood flow, and deliver growth factors.

 Once injected, however, the cells themselves do not survive in the patient for very long – but the signals they’ve delivered continue to stimulate regeneration.
 Regenerated cells are less likely to surrender to disease or injury.